Nexium, pellets and 10 mg 28 pcs

 Rarely: hepatitis (with or without jaundice);

-Very rare: hepatic failure, encephalopathy in patients with liver disease.
+Very rare: liver failure, encephalopathy in patients with liver disease.

-Rarely: hypersensitivity reactions (e.g., fever, angioedema, anaphylactic reaction/anaphylactic shock).
+Rare: hypersensitivity reactions (eg, fever, angioedema, anaphylactic reaction/anaphylactic shock).

-Kidney and urinary tract Very rare: interstitial nephritis.
+From the kidneys and urinary tract Very rarely: interstitial nephritis.

-Very frequently:hypomagnesemia; hypocalcemia due to severe hypomagnesemia, hypokalemia due to hypomagnesemia.
+Very rare: hypomagnesemia; hypocalcemia due to severe hypomagnesemia, hypokalemia due to hypomagnesemia.

 General disorders